glaciyan/gscale/README.md

 [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-gscale.cc is not affiliated with miHoYo.
+gscale.cc is not affiliated with HoYoverse.
-Genshin Impact, game content and materials are trademarks and copyrights of miHoYo.
+Genshin Impact, game content and materials are trademarks and copyrights of HoYoverse.